Tight Performance Bounds for Compressed Sensing With Conventional and Group Sparsity: Conclusions

 \section{Conclusions}

-In this paper we have presented sufficient conditions for $\ell_1$-norm minimization to achieve robust group sparse recovery.
-When specialized to conventional sparsity, these conditions reduce to the known ``best possible'' bounds proved earlier.
+In this paper we have shown that the $\ell_1$-norm is the convex relaxation of two commonly used group sparsity indices.
+Therefore $\ell_1$-norm minimization can be used for recovering group sparse vectors, and not just for recovering conventionally sparse vectors.
+We have presented sufficient conditions for $\ell_1$-norm minimization to achieve robust group sparse recovery, which are less conservative than currently available results, based on minimizing a group LASSO type of norm.
+We achieved this by introducing a group version of the robust null space property, and showing that GRNSP implies a group restricted isometry property.
+This relationship is new even for conventional sparsity.
+When specialized to conventional sparsity, our conditions for group sparse recovery reduce to some known ``best possible'' bounds proved earlier.
 We have also derived bounds for the $\ell_p$-norm of the residual error between the true vector $x$ and its approximation $\xh$, for all $p \in [1,2]$.
 These bounds are new even for conventional sparsity and of course also for group sparsity.
+For the case where the measurement matrix consists of random sub-Gaussian samples, we have derived bounds for the number of samples that suffice for group sparse recovery.
+When all groups have the same size, our bounds are the same as known bounds, while our bounds are less conservative when group sizes are not all equal.
+We have illustrated our approach through numerical examples.

+There are two interesting avenues of research that are worth pursuing.
+First, our results extend those in \cite{CZ14} to conventional and group sparsity in terms of the RIP (or group RIP) coefficient of order $\d_{tk}$ when $t > 1$.
+It appears worthwhile to see whether the approach presented here can also be applied to the case $t \in (0,4/3)$ studied in \cite{Zhang-Li-TIT18}.
+Second, there is yet another model of sparsity referred to as ``joint'' sparsity in \cite{Elham-Vidal-CVPR11,Elham-Vidal-TSP12}.
+It would be worthwhile to study whether the problem of recovering jointly sparse vector is amenable to the approach presented here.